symbiote-library/docker-project/readme.md

 # Symbiote PHP project docker

 A collection of docker containers used by a single web project.
 Tailored to suit SilverStripe applications, but usable by other PHP apps.

 ## Running

-**1**

-Copy
+#### Step 1

+Copy these files into the root of your SilverStripe project folder:

 * docker-compose.yml
 * du.sh
 * dr.sh

-files into the root of your SilverStripe project folder.

-**2**
+#### Step 2

 Run `./du.sh` to start with the initial set of containers; you can modify this launch file for your project config if you need a different set of services.

-**3**

-To get into the containers, or run commands against the containers, the `./dr.sh` script is available.
-See below in **Executing commands** for specifics, but

-`./dr.sh php cli`

-will get you into the PHP cli for things you need to install.

-**Other points**

-To provide environment specific options, the following properties can be added to your `.env` file.
-Yes, this file overlaps with SilverStripe's `.env` file, but conveniently they both follow the same formatting rules

 Note that it will _not_ be necessary in every case to run _all_ the associated services.
 The du.sh script defines a list of _just_ the services you decide are necessary for your project

+You can use the flags `-s` and `-k` to stop or kill all running containers prior to the internal `docker-compose up`.

 ```
 #!/bin/sh